berangeregallais/neolens-docs/docs/2-api-reference/api-troubleshooting.md

 :::

-:::tip ✅
+:::tip

-What to do if `400 Bad Request` errors occur?
+What to do if `400 Bad Request` errors occur ?
 Double-check JSON syntax and required fields.

 Validate parameter types and values.